 Watson (1913) and Skinner (1953) studied what learners do.
 They did not analyse learners' inner thoughts.
 Behaviourism uses conditioning to explain learner actions.
 Pavlov (1927) and Thorndike (1911) showed reinforcement and stimulus-response work.

-Behaviourism manages behaviour and builds skills.
-Cognitivism explains how learners process information (Woolfolk, 2016).
-Constructivism says learners actively create knowledge (Bruner, 1990; Piaget, 1972; Vygotsky, 1978).
-Teachers blend theories, thinking about learner needs and aims.
+Behaviourism manages actions and builds skills.
+Cognitivism explains how learners take in new details (Woolfolk, 2016).
+Constructivism argues that learners build their own knowledge actively (Bruner, 1990; Piaget, 1972; Vygotsky, 1978).
+Teachers mix these theories in the classroom.
+They do this by thinking about what their learners need and aim to achieve.

 Skinner (1974) showed that external factors shape how learners behave.
 Pavlov (1927), Thorndike (1911), and Watson (1913) developed behaviour modification techniques.
 Teachers can use these techniques to help learners.